danielpham0/info474-final-project/README.md

 [Click here to access the visualization on the hosted system](https://danielpham0.github.io/info474-final-project/final-visualization/)

 ## Instructions to Run Locally
 1. To run the server, open Terminal (for Mac) or Command Prompt (for Windows).
-Navigate to the folder info474-final-project/final-visualization using for example, cd /info474-final-project/final-visualization.
+Navigate to the folder `info474-final-project/final-visualization` using for example, `cd/info474-final-project/final-visualization`.
 2. In the console execute the following command if you're running Python 2.x:

     `python -m SimpleHTTPServer 8080`